Emegua/shadow-plugin-bitcoin/README.md

 make install_sw
 cd ..``
 ```
+This installs the older verison of openssl inside the directory where we installed shadow.
 ### 3. Change CMakeLists.txt in shadow-plugin-bitcoin directory.
 You may use any text editor to make the change.
 240: SET(PIE_FLAGS "-shared -fPIC")